WilsonCWong/frostwalk-stats-system/README.md

 To start using, create a Stats Object in your assets.
 This is done by right clicking in your Project Pane and going to Create -> Skill System -> Stat Object.
 This creates a Stat asset that can be plugged into your characters directly or serve as a template as part of a Factory pattern (which the example in the project kind of does).

-Refer to the example StatSystem.cs under the Examples/Test folder.
+Refer to the example Player.cs and StatSystem.cs under the Examples/Test folder.
 The example shows the usage of event handlers to get information from a stat and how you would go about using this system.
-You can test the functionality by double clicking the Stats property on the Player object and using the inspector tools.
+You can test the functionality by double clicking the stats property on the Player object and using the inspector tools provided.

 I will go back later to perform some more code cleanup and extend the API a bit for StatSystem.cs to make event subscriptions easier.